naveenrb19/FREGAN-Frame-Rate-Enhancement-using-GANs/README.md

 <p align="justify">
 The discriminator model uses a multilayer convolutional neural network to predict whether the input image is fake or real.

   Note:In the research paper batchnorm layer has not been used but I added as it provides better stability for training GANs.
+Also I have used patch GAN instead of single output value model as shown above.
+For patch GAN check pix2pix model.

 ![Discriminator Architecture](https://github.com/naveenrb19/FREGAN-Frame-Rate-Enhancement-using-GANs/blob/main/Images/FREGAN_disc.PNG)
 </p>